Innovimax-SARL/saxon-he/hec/Saxon.C.API/readme.md

 Saxon/C 1.1.0 is the latest release of Saxon-HE/PE/EE on the C/C++ programming platform.
 The APIs support the specifications XSLT 2.0/3.0, XQuery 1.0/3.0, Schema Validation 1.0/1.1 and XPath 2.0/3.0 from C/C++ or PHP applications.

-Saxon/C is built from the Saxon 9.8.0.4 Java product using the Excelsior JET tool (version 11 MP3).
+Saxon/C is built from the Saxon 9.8.0.4 Java product using the Excelsior JET tool (version 11.3 MP1).

-Platforms supported: Linux and Mac OS Only.
+Platforms supported: Linux, Mac OS and Windows 64-bit.
-Windows will be supported shortly

 Saxon/C is release in three separate editions which replicating the products on the Java platform: Enterprise (Saxon-EE/C), Professional Editon (Saxon-PE/C), and Home Edition (Saxon-HE/C)